f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     appliance-1(config)#

-After resettting the system database reboot the system to ensure the configuration is completely cleaned up.
+After resettting the system database, reboot the system to ensure the configuration is completely cleaned up.

 .. code-block:: bash